Sony PlayStation 5 November Restock: Gaming console to go on sale today

 Sony PlayStation 5 will be available for buyers to pre-book on November 11.
 The standard Blu-Ray disc and digital versions will be sold during this pre-booking sale.
 The sale will begin at 12PM and buyers can opt for either of the consoles.
 Sony will be selling the consoles on various e-commerce platforms including Flipkart, Amazon, ShopatSC, Reliance Digital, Croma, Vijay Sales and more.
 Sony has increased the prices of the Sony PlayStation 5 for both versions of the console.

-The PlayStation 5 standard Blu-ray disc edition console is now priced at Rs 54,990.
+The Sony PlayStation 5 standard Blu-ray disc edition console is now priced at Rs 54,990.
 The digital-only version will cost Rs 44,990.
 Many retailers are selling the console with a bundle.
 The standard PS5 with Horizon Forbidden West game will sell at Rs 58,990.
 The Digital Edition with Horizon Forbidden West will be available at Rs 48,490.

 Considering that the PS5 stocks are limited, the interested buyer must try to complete the payment and booking process as soon as possible.